 ChemGRC provides a means for graduate students to shape the graduate program in the chemistry department at Indiana University Bloomington.
 The ChemGRC addresses issues of both academic and social nature that pertain to the graduate student population.
 They foster a cooperative relationship and communication channel between faculty, staff, and graduate students concerning department policy and focus.
 In addition, the ChemGRC promotes the professional development of graduate students, supports concerns in constructive and tactful ways, and celebrates the academic and professional successes of Indiana University’s chemistry students.
 A member of ChemGRC also sits on the DCC, providing a direct line of communication between the two groups.
 Learn more on their website.

 The National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) is a non-profit professional organization dedicated to assisting black and other minority students and professionals in fully realizing their potential in academic, professional, and entrepreneurial pursuits in chemistry, chemical engineering, and allied fields.
+Our local chapter is open to undergraduate and graduate students and postdocs.
 Please email to learn more about our local NOBCChE chapter or subscribe to our email list here!

 Pride in Chemistry